JeremyGinzburg/emg-prosthetic-hand/README.md

 The design uses a single tendon (rubber band) to drive flexion across two joints, modeling how biological fingers operate.

 ## How It Works
-- A tendon runs through the finger segments and is anchored at the fingertip
+- A tendon (fishing tackle) runs through the finger segments and is anchored at the fingertip
-- Manually pulling the tendon causes the finger to curl
+- An SG90 servo pulls the tendon causes the finger to curl
 - An elastic return mechanism will restore the finger to its original position

 ## Current Design